 Bluetooth LE beacons

-If the DUT supports the Bluetooth LE feature, then at least three Bluetooth LE beacons should be placed within five meters of the DUT for Bluetooth LE scan testing.
+If the device-under-test (DUT) supports the Bluetooth LE feature, then at least three Bluetooth LE beacons should be placed within five meters of the DUT for Bluetooth LE scan testing.
 Those beacons can be any kind, do not need to be configured or emit anything specific, and can include iBeacon, Eddystone, or even devices simulating BLE beacons.

 When running camera CTS, use normal lighting conditions with a test pattern chart (such as a checkerboard pattern).
 Place the test pattern chart according to the DUT's minimum focus distance to ensure that it isn't too close to the lens.